 Programs running 200-plus monthly hours have historically negotiated retainer discounts of 6 to 10 percent off the headline floor — a structurally tighter discount band than the EU peer markets reflecting the Swiss operating economics — and the Swiss private-banking master-agreement structure runs modestly deeper on the discount stack, with private-banking benchmarks sitting closer to a 8–12 percent retainer concession at the upper volume tier.
 The MWST recoverability mechanism applies for MWST-registered Swiss corporate payers; the framework for cross-border EU corporate-payer recovery runs through the Swiss-EU bilateral arrangements rather than the standard EU input-tax recovery mechanism, which adds program-design complexity for cross-border corporate accounts.

 The Bundesamt für Statistik (BFS) data for the Zurich cantonal transport-and-logistics sector places the Zurich-area chauffeur-occupation median wage materially above the broader Swiss national average and at the upper end of the Continental European range on a USD-equivalent basis.
 Business Travel News Europe’s 2025 ground-rate benchmark survey placed Zurich’s published corporate floor at CHF 148/hr median across surveyed operators, with the 75th percentile at CHF 165/hr and outliers at CHF 195/hr for SUV and S-Class-anchored tiers.
-The Swiss private-banking master agreements run modestly below the BTN Europe median on the negotiated rate; the published retail benchmarks across the app-network operators run modestly above on the premium tiers.
+The flat-rate transatlantic operators in this index run against a fixed published rate stack rather than the surge-priced Swiss retail benchmark; the resident-fleet negotiated accounts run modestly below the BTN Europe median, and the app-network retail rates run modestly above on the premium tiers.

 The cross-rate that matters most for program design is the ZRH-to-central-Zurich versus ZRH-to-Goldküste economics on a single principal’s monthly spend.
 A senior Paradeplatz private-banking executive with a typical 12 Zurich airport transfers per month — split between ZRH-to-central-Zurich on the resident-Bahnhofstrasse cadence and ZRH-to-Goldküste on the resident-east-of-lake principal-tier cadence — generates broadly comparable aggregate ground spend on a billed-hour basis given the geometric similarity of the two freight patterns, with ZRH-to-Goldküste running marginally longer on the east-of-lake corridor through Zollikon and Küsnacht and ZRH-to-central-Zurich running through the broader Zurich-Nord and Oerlikon freight pattern.
 The structurally more impactful program-design consideration is the resident-principal-residence dispatch profile: programs supporting Goldküste resident principals should validate the operator’s east-of-lake dispatch capacity and the chauffeur-resident familiarity with the Küsnacht-to-Meilen geometry as a structural requirement.